 Please do not edit the piece, ensure that you attribute the author, their institute, and mention that the article was originally published on the ShowMax Blog.

 Copy this HTML into your CMS.
 Press ⌘-C to copyClose

 Marvel’s brand-new superhero series Cloak & Dagger has been hailed as “the superhero show of the summer” by Vulture, and described by Variety as a show that “takes its stories and itself seriously, and is hoping you do the same.”
-After launching last week in the US, the first two episodes are now first and only on Showmax, and new episodes will land every Friday.
+After the finale airing on 2 August in the US and coming express to Showmax, all 10 episodes are now ready to be binge-watched, first and only on Showmax.

-In case you missed it, here is a recap of the episodes that are currently available to stream on Showmax.
+In case you missed anything, here is a recap of the entire series, episode by episode.

 The series opens by introducing us to Tandy and Tyrone as kids.
 Tandy is an eager ballet student, Tyrone is a little boy who “helps” his big brother Billy by committing a petty crime on his behalf.
 Things quickly wrong for these two New Orleans kids.
 Tandy gets stranded by her parents outside her ballet lesson and has to wait for them in the pouring rain.
 Tyrone and his brother get caught by the cops and try to make a run for it.
 Both Tandy and Tyrone’s lives change forever when the storm hits and they both end up in the lake, where a Roxxon Corp oil rig has exploded.
 A powerful force emanates from the rig and rips through their bodies – and somehow helps them to survive.